ThilinaRajapakse/simpletransformers/README.md

 >output_dir (optional): The directory where model files will be saved.
 If not given, self.args['output_dir'] will be used.

 >args (optional): Optional changes to the args dict of the model.
 Any changes made will persist for the model.

+>show_running_loss (optional): Set to False to disable printing running training loss to the terminal.

 >eval_df (optional): A DataFrame against which evaluation will be performed when `evaluate_during_training` is enabled.
 Is required if `evaluate_during_training` is enabled.